Docs · Start here

 Architecture.

-How Remoco works and what the terms mean.
-A Remoco is a managed cloud workstation; pods group related workstations for a team or workload; clusters are the regional infrastructure boundary; a fleet is everything you run across clusters.
+How DOSS Cloud works and what the terms mean.
+A DOSS Cloud is a managed cloud workstation; pods group related workstations for a team or workload; clusters are the regional infrastructure boundary; a fleet is everything you run across clusters.

 Taxonomy